glowieframework/glowie-website/documentation/v1.x/basic-application-modules/routes.md

 If no method is specified, all methods will be accepted by default.

 **name**
-This is the internal identifier to retrieve this route from your application.
-If no identifier is specified, the route URI will be used as the name.
+This is the name used to retrieve this route from your application.
+If no name is specified, the route URI will be used.

 _Example_
 ```php